mastcu/SerialEM/ReadMe.txt

 to the executable directory, and copy hdf5.dll and imodzlib1.dll from the appropriate SerialEM distribution.

+The build requires Python to run two scripts in Utilities.
+This is specified in the Pre-Build Event of the project properties and it is currently set to access Cygwin Python.
+The path can be changed to a specific Python or omitted if Python is on the system path.

 The rest of this file contains a description of the modules in SerialEM.
 This is unlikely to be up-to-date.
 Every .cpp file has a corresponding .h file.